butterdawgg/DEVOID/README.md

 ## Visual Style

 The game uses a **retro neon wireframe aesthetic** combined with modern animation and visual effects.
 The visual direction is intended to appeal to players interested in science-fiction and retro-inspired games.

-## Target Audience

-DEVOID is primarily aimed at players approximately **15–30 years old** who are interested in science-fiction, space, and action games.
-Its fast-paced combat is intended to appeal to younger players, while its retro aesthetic provides additional appeal to players interested in classic arcade-style visuals.

-The game has a relatively steep learning curve and is therefore primarily intended for players who enjoy challenging action gameplay.

-## Current Development Focus

-The current prototype demonstrates the core flying and shooting mechanics.
-The flying system is intended to be smooth, fast, and responsive, while shooting is designed around satisfying, sequential destruction of enemies.

-Potential future development areas include expanding the gameplay loop with levels, either handcrafted or procedurally generated, as well as adding greater variety in enemies, abilities, and power-ups.